plotly/dash-sample-apps/apps/dash-label-properties/README.md

-# Dash Object Properties App
+# Dash Label Properties App

 ## About this app